TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 “Más fuerte,” urges Pablo, encouraging me to use more force, although I’m anxious not to harm the tree, which has been producing olives for over a century and a half.
 And this is a relative youngster.
 Not far away towers a 1,700-year-old tree that was planted in Roman times and continues to produce olives in profusion; others are even older.

-Use olive pole to shake tree in AndalucĂa.
+Use olive pole to shake a tree for olives in AndalucĂa.

 Using a pole to shake down the olives on a tree in Andalucia.